Pseudospectral phenomena and the origin of the non-Hermitian skin effect

 To support these rigorous results, we show in Fig.~\ref{Fig1} numerical data for a Hatano-Nelson chain with $N=50$ sites.

 For PBC, the spectrum is given by $h(k)$ with $k=2\pi n/N$ and $n=0,\cdots,N-1$.
 For OBC, on the other hand, the spectrum is purely real and given by Eq.~\eqref{OBC2}.
 The figure also shows the pseudospectrum of the open chain, Eq.~\eqref{pseudo}, for different $\varepsilon$.
-The results show that the spectrum is extremely sensitive to perturbations.
-The pseudospectrum is complex and, for any small $\varepsilon$, approaches $h(k)$ in the thermodynamic limit.
-I.e., the spectrum of the open chain with arbitrarily small perturbations returns to the spectrum of the periodic chain in the thermodynamic limit.
+The results demonstrate that the spectrum is extremely sensitive to perturbations.
+The pseudospectrum extends into the complex plane, and for small $\varepsilon$ its contours lie close to $h(k)$.
+I.e., the spectrum of the open chain under generic small perturbations tends to accumulate near the Bloch curve in the thermodynamic limit.
 Numerically, this is also immediately obvious if one tries to diagonalize the Hamiltonian matrix of large open chains in standard double-precision arithmetic.
-What one obtains then is not the true spectrum but rather the pseudospectrum because of the double precision errors essentially acting as tiny random perturbations.
-Because of the spectral instability of the open chain it should be clear that there cannot be any topological protection present in the eigenspectrum.
-Topological features cannot be related to translational invariance, and have to be stable under local perturbations \cite{RyuSchnyder}.
+What one obtains then is not the true spectrum but rather a sampling of the pseudospectrum with eigenvalues accumulating near $h(k)$ because of the double precision errors essentially acting as tiny random perturbations.
+Based on the spectral instability of the open-chain spectrum, it should be clear that there cannot be any topological protection present in the eigenspectrum.
+Topological features cannot be related to translational invariance, and have to be stable under generic perturbations \cite{RyuSchnyder}.

-This fact is somewhat obscured in the Hatano-Nelson model with OBC because its Hamiltonian is then quasi-Hermitian so that local perturbations, which keep the banded structure and thus the quasi-Hermiticity of the Hamiltonian intact, probe this instability only weakly.
-This is demonstrated in Fig.~\ref{Fig2}, where we compare generic random perturbations with perturbations that only affect the onsite potential $\mu$ and the hopping amplitudes $t_{R/L}$.
+This fact is somewhat obscured in the Hatano-Nelson model with OBC because its Hamiltonian is then quasi-Hermitian so that \js{certain} local perturbations, which keep the quasi-Hermiticity of the Hamiltonian intact, probe this instability only weakly.
+This is demonstrated in Fig.~\ref{Fig2}, where we compare generic random perturbations with \js{real} perturbations that only affect the onsite potential $\mu$ and the hopping amplitudes $t_{R/L}$.